esumerfd/advent_of_code/adventofcode-2023/day2-cube-conundrum/README.md

 For each game, find the minimum set of cubes that must have been present.
 What is the sum of the power of these sets?

+# Run

+* cargo test

+The answer is in one of the tests.